 The average test score is based on results for all models we've tested that are still currently available.
-The customer score and estimated average lifespan are based on a Which? member survey conducted in September 2020 of 447 Hotpoint owners.
+The customer score and proportion fault are based on a Which? member survey conducted in September 2021 of 1,117 Hotpoint owners.
 The customer score is based on customer satisfaction and whether members would recommend the brand to a friend.
-Table last updated in December 2020.
+Testing information last updated in December 2021.

-Most Hotpoint washing machines will cost you between £200 and £500, making the brand among the most affordable on the market.
+Most Hotpoint washing machines will cost you between £200 and £500, with an average price of £354.

 Even on cheaper Hotpoint washing machines costing around £200, you'll find high spin speeds and features such as remaining-time displays.
 That's not something we can say about many other affordable brands.